Sayani07/gravitas/README.md

-Package `gravitas` provides a tool to examine the probability distribution of univariate time series across bivariate temporal granularities using range of graphics in `ggplot2` through the
+Package `gravitas` provides a tool to examine the probability distribution of univariate time series across bivariate temporal granularities using a range of graphics in `ggplot2` through the
 following:

   - create multiple-order-up circular or aperiodic temporal